 Comprehensive Liberal Studies

-The major consists of 44 semester hours chosen from courses in the three academic divisions.
-Each student 's program must adhere to the following guidelines:
+The major consists of 44 semester hours chosen from courses in four academic schools of the student’s choosing.
+Please note that whichever of the four schools the student chooses to use for their contract, they must include a Lab Science Course.
+Each student’s program must adhere to the following guidelines:

-- Sixteen semester hours must be taken in each of two academic divisions, while 12 semester hours must be taken in a third academic division.
+- Sixteen semester hours must be taken in each of two academic schools, while 12 semester hours must be taken in a third academic school.

-- No more than half of the semester hours from courses in any one division may be taken in the same department or discipline.
+- No more than half of the semester hours from courses in any one school may be taken in the same department or discipline.

 - One interdisciplinary course designated INST may be included in the major and counted either as a humanities or social sciences course.
 An INST course may not be counted in the major as a natural sciences and mathematics course.

-- English and foreign language courses taken to satisfy core requirements in the Program of General Studies may not be included in the major, but courses satisfying other General Studies requirements may be included.
+- English and foreign language courses taken to satisfy core requirements in the Program of General Education may not be included in the major, but courses satisfying other General Education requirements may be included.

 - A 2.5 grade point average in all courses included in the CLS is required for graduation.